szager-chromium/rr/Usage.md

 <font color="red" size="70pt">WARNING</font>: rr needs to disable some modern OS security features to run correctly; see below for more details.
 Disabling these features in a "production" system will put that system at significantly higher
 security risk.
 This is another very good reason to [run rr in a virtual machine](Installation).
 Disabling network access to the VM is further recommended.

-rr can only record and replay x86 binaries.
+rr can currently only record and replay x86 binaries.
 This restriction will be lifted in a future version.  rr also requires a relatively recent chip, Merom or so and later.
 That, unfortunately, may be a permanent restriction.

 ## Set up your machine